waynewbishop/swift-algorithms/book/chapters/05_generics.md

 ## Building frameworks

-As we've seen, data structures are the building blocks for organizing data.
+Data structures are the building blocks for organizing data.
 For example, linked lists, binary trees and queues provide a blueprint for data processing and analysis.
 Just like any well-designed program, data structures should also be designed for extensibility and reuse.
 To illustrate, assume you're building a simple service that lists a group of students.
 The data could be easily organized with a linked list and represented in the following manner:

 ```swift
 //basic structure